CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Related Works

 \subsection{Demand-driven Navigation}

-Demand-driven Navigation (DDN)~\cite{ddn,mo-ddn} is an innovative task requiring an agent to navigate an environment based on high-level human demands described in natural language.
-Unlike traditional visual navigation tasks like Visual Object Navigation (VON)~\cite{poni,zero,spatial,objectgoal,cliponwheels,learningobj} and Visual Language Navigation (VLN)~\cite{voronav,safevln,navid,navgpt,navgpt2,generalscene,e2enav,bridging}, DDN does not focus on specific object categories or step-by-step instructions but rather on fulfilling user-defined needs.
-Using abstract, high-level instructions, DDN enables the agent to infer which objects in the environment are relevant to the given demand.
-This makes DDN more flexible and dynamic than VON or VLN, as it centers on addressing "human demands" rather than specific objects.
-The agent must interpret these demands and make inferences from the current scene, providing a more generalized approach to navigation.
-The main challenge of DDN lies in interpreting and fulfilling human demand within the visual context.
+Demand-driven Navigation (DDN)~\cite{ddn,mo-ddn} represents an advanced navigation paradigm where an agent must interpret and act upon high-level human demands expressed in natural language.
+This task diverges significantly from traditional visual navigation frameworks such as Visual Object Navigation (VON)~\cite{poni,zero,spatial,objectgoal,cliponwheels,learningobj}, which typically requires finding a specific object category (e.g., "find a chair"), and Visual Language Navigation (VLN)~\cite{voronav,safevln,navid,navgpt,navgpt2,generalscene,e2enav,bridging}, which relies on explicit, step-by-step instructions (e.g., "walk past the table and turn left").
+In contrast, DDN centers on fulfilling an underlying user need (e.g., "I'm thirsty"), compelling the agent to infer which objects in the environment are relevant to satisfying the stated demand.
+This formulation makes DDN a more flexible and dynamic, shifting the focus from locating specific objects to addressing abstract human demands.
+The agent is thus required to perform a higher level of semantic interpretation and contextual inference based on the current visual scene, fostering a more generalized and human-aligned approach to navigation.
+Therefore, the primary challenge in DDN lies in this sophisticated process of interpreting abstract human needs and grounding them within a rich, dynamic visual context to guide action.